geopython/stetl/docs/install.rst

   the total install for ``lxml`` is: ::

-   apt-get of yum install libxml2 apt-get of yum install libxslt1.1 apt-get of yum install python-lxml
+   apt-get of yum install libxml2 apt-get of yum install libxslt apt-get of yum install python-lxml

 - ``GDAL`` (http://gdal.org) with Python bindings: ::